christiandaley/SumSharp/README.md

    - `AsObject`: The value is stored in an `object` field shared with all other cases that are stored as an object.
    - `Inline`: The value is stored inline.
-   - `Default`: The overall `StorageStrategy` of the union is used to determine the storage for the case.
+   - `Default`: The overall `UnionStorageStrategy` is used to determine the storage for the case.

-2. If the `StorageStrategy` for the union is:
+2. If the `UnionStorageStrategy` for the union is:
    - `OneObject`: Cases with a `Default` storage mode have their values stored in an `object` field shared with all other cases that are stored as an object.
    - `InlineValueTypes`: Cases with a `Default` storage mode have their values stored inline if `SumSharp` detects that the type is a value type, otherwise in an `object` field shared with all other cases that are stored as an object
    - `Default`: All cases are stored as an object _unless there is exactly one unique type across all cases and none of the cases have an `AsObject` storage mode, in which case inline storage is used for that type._